KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 Hash.Cookie.implement(Hash.Cookie.Methods);
 ```

-There are a few ***hash-related*** functions, although I have not yet figured how exactly do they work or how they are used when I actually connect to the IP camera and start communicating with it from my virtual machine.
+There are a few ***hash-related*** sub-functions, although I have not yet figured how exactly do they work or how they are used when I actually connect to the IP camera and start communicating with it from my virtual machine.

+One of my guesses are that this `Hash` function might be used to craft login session cookies, as well as encrypting and / or obfuscating communication data sent via port `34567`.

-Although this might be useful later on, when I will try to figure out the exact way of how the data sent between devices is obfuscated.
+This might be useful later on, if I try to figure out the exact way of how the data sent between devices is encrypted or obfuscated.

 # Network communication analysis

-For analyzing network traffic associated with the camera I have carried out a `Man in the Middle` cyberattack using `Ettercap` tool and intercepted all the traffic between ip camera, smartphone, Windows 10 virtual computer within Virtualbox and the router.
-All devices were connected to the internet via ***Wi-Fi*** local area network.
+For analyzing network traffic associated with the camera I have carried out a `Man in the Middle` cyberattack using `Ettercap` tool and intercepted all the traffic between a Besder 6024PB-XMA501 IP camera, a smartphone, Windows 10 virtual computer within Virtualbox and the TPLINK TL-WR841N router (for which I have conducted a separate cybersecurity research [here](https://github.com/KostasEreksonas/tp-link-tl-wr841n-security-analysis)).
+All devices were connected to the internet via ***Wireless Local Area Network (WLAN)***.
 The scheme of devices used during analysis is shown below.

 ![Network analysis scheme](/img/MITM_analysis_scheme.png)

-You can find a [drawio scheme file here](/schematics/MITM_analysis_scheme.drawio)
+You can find a [drawio scheme file for this here](/schematics/MITM_analysis_scheme.drawio)

 ## Communication with a control panel in a web browser

-After logging in the `NETSurveillance WEB` control panel all the data between laptop and camera is sent through port `34567` and is obfuscated with what looks like a bunch of different length `MD5` hashes and separated by either `+` or `/` symbol.
-I have not found out yet what is the exact process of data obfuscation but I plan to do it later on.
+After logging in the `NETSurveillance WEB` control panel all the data between laptop and camera is sent through port `34567` and is encrypted.
+I have not found out yet what is the exact process of data encryption but I may do it some time in the future.

 # Communication With Cloud Services

 As I have mentioned before, during the security analysis all network devices were connected to a Wireless Local Area Network.
 Still, I managed to capture a fair bit of communication with various servers providing cloud services.
-Throughout the whole security testing that I have done, the camera sent a bunch of UDP datagrams to various IP addresses.
-Those datagrams contained camera's serial number.
-I was not able to determine their purpose.
+Throughout the whole security testing that I have done, the camera sent a bunch of UDP datagrams to various remote IP addresses.
+Those datagrams contained camera's serial number for some reason and I was not able to determine their purpose yet.
-For cloud services the camera uses ***XMEye Cloud***.
+As a cloud services provider for the camera ***XMEye Cloud*** is used.
 Firstly I have connected to the camera from web interface within virtual machine with `Windows 10` guest OS installed, then from a smartphone with ***ICSee*** app.

 ## Connecting from web interface

 ### Connection scheme between virtual machine and IP Camera

 In this subsection I will present the schema for connecting to the Besder IP Camera from the `NETSurveillance WEB` network interface.
 For this purpose I have used `Virtualbox` virtualization software, where I have installed ***Windows 10*** as a Guest OS.
-The schema of connection between the Windows 10 virtual machine and Besder IP Camera is presented below:
+The schematics of the connection between the Windows 10 virtual machine and Besder IP Camera is presented below:

 ![Connection_between_VM_and_IP_Camera_in_LAN](/img/Connection_between_VM_and_IP_Camera_in_LAN.png)

-You can find a [drawio scheme file here](/schematics/Connection_between_VM_and_IP_Camera_in_LAN.drawio)
+You can find a [drawio scheme file for this here](/schematics/Connection_between_VM_and_IP_Camera_in_LAN.drawio)

 ### Exchanged queries between virtual machine and IP Camera

 Firstly the camera does a DNS resolution with an `Amazon AWS` server located in Germany, although the packages sent have data about some Chinese DNS servers with their IP addresses.
 I may assume that the DNS address is chosen based on camera's location.
 I might as well test it with a VPN someday.
 After that camera sends a `HTTP POST` request to an `Amazon AWS` server with some data.
-Besides info about camera's geographical location and communication port, this request contains authentication code and serial number of the camera.
+Besides info about camera's geographical location and communication port, this request contains authentication code and a serial number of the Besder camera.
 Both of these are identical 16 charachter long hexadecimal strings.
-Thesecan be used for a variety of nefarious purposes.
+These can be used for a variety of nefarious purposes, for example DDoS'ing the specific device, connected to the cloud server or illegaly connecting to camera's video feed and viewing it and / or tampering with it.

-***This and all of the following requests were formatted by me for better readability.***
+***This and all of the following HTTP requests were formatted by me for better readability.***

 ```
 POST / HTTP/1.1